arabellas-craft/arabellas-craft.github.io/_posts/2022-03-12-Full-Moon-Journal-Prompts.md

 ---
 layout: article
-title:  "Full Moon Ritual Ideas and Journal Prompts"
+title:  "Full moon ritual ideas and journal prompts"
 date:   2022-03-12 05:13:01 -0700
 short-description: "During the full moon we have the chance to step back and reflect on all that's been created during this past lunar cycle.
 It’s important to also take time to pause, reflect, and let go of what you no longer need."
 categories: journal prompts, full moon, ritual, witchcraft
 img: "full-moon-journal-prompts.jpg"
 permalink: /full-moon-ritual-ideas-and-journal-prompts/
 ---
-## Working with the Full Moon
+## Working with the full moon
 During the full moon we have the chance to step back and reflect on all that's been created during this past lunar cycle.
 It’s important to also take time to pause, reflect, and let go of what you no longer need.

 The full moon is a time to embrace gratitude for what you have been given and what you have accomplished.
 Even if you’re not where you'd like to be, and even if you've had setbacks, you likely still have something you can find gratitude for and something you've done that you can be proud of.
 Appreciate your own resilience and strength.